artkavanagh/github.io/index.md

 ), has been read all the way through by only one of its 27 visitors.

 Apart from fiction and criticism, I’ve written an accidental series on the subject of aphantasia, since persuading myself in March or April of this year that I have that condition.
 (I’m using “condition” in the widest conceivable sense, as equivalent to “state”, and not to imply that aphantasia is a medical condition or impairment.)

 ### My Medium posts about aphantasia

 I&apos;ve posted a number of pieces on Medium since April 2018 on the subject of aphantasia.
 At the time of writing there are about 10 posts, forming an accidental series.
-Here is [the list of posts so far](https://www.artkavanagh.ie/aphantasia-posts) &mdash; I&apos; update if an when I add more.
+Here is [the list of posts so far](https://www.artkavanagh.ie/aphantasia-posts) &mdash; I&apos;ll update it if and when I add more.

 ### Some of my short fiction on Medium